rtomlinson1/barebones.css/README.md

 I realize that most developers have already created a library or framework for themselves, but it is my hope in sharing this that aspiring developers like myself can use it to learn CSS without a large framework.
 I plan to update this and refactor as I learn more, but I am proud of the way it has turned out in just a few hours.
 (Writing this documentation is taking almost as long as creating this project.)

 Barebones will require you to think about your design.
-You will deal with specificity, and can make changes without using the important tag.
+You will deal with specificity, and can make changes without using the !important tag.
 I have labeled the sections in the CSS file, and tried to keep a logical enough order that anyone could use barebones and modify it easily to meet their design needs.
 My goal was to avoid the bloated, ready made nature of a tool like bootstrap, where several color classes are available for each element.
 I have managed to keep a commented, un-minified stylesheet to < 500 lines, that still provides template classes for grid, and flexbox, — as well as a responsive nav with a hamburger dropdown menu that does not require glyphs or javascript.
 If desired, javascript can be added or the nav could be completely reworked.

 I make heavy use of the REM measurement and set just one root font-size for the whole html document.
 This allows my size classes to work predictably.